dpretet/axi-crossbar/doc/architecture.md

 ### Arbitration and Priority Management

-Both the master and slave switches use the same arbitration mode, a non-blocking round robin model.
+Both the master and slave switches use the same arbitration mode, a non-blocking round-robin model.
 The behavior of this stage is the following, illustrated here with four requesters. `req`, `mask` `grant` & `next mask` are 4 bits wide, agent 0 is mapped on LSB, agent 3 on MSB.